DangerMouseB/minc/README.md

 # minc
-A minimal C compiler with a QBE backend (based on minic)
+A minimal C compiler with a QBE backend (based on minic by Quentin Carbonneaux)

 - uses c99 grammar from https://www.quut.com/c/ANSI-C-grammar-y-1999.html
 - added line numbers and comments to miniyacc - https://c9x.me/yacc/